nikithaeedulakanti/OIBSIP-CyberSecurity/Task-6-Patch-Management/patch_management_report.md

 Applying patches at the right time reduces the opportunity for attackers to exploit known vulnerabilities.
 ## Why Patches Matter
+Software vulnerabilities are security weaknesses that can be exploited by attackers to gain unauthorized access, steal data, or disrupt services.
+Security researchers and software vendors continuously identify these vulnerabilities.

+After a vulnerability is discovered, it is assigned a CVE (Common Vulnerabilities and Exposures) identifier.
+The severity of the vulnerability is commonly measured using the Common Vulnerability Scoring System (CVSS), which helps organizations prioritize patches based on risk.

+If organizations fail to install security patches promptly, attackers can exploit these known vulnerabilities, leading to cyberattacks such as ransomware infections, data breaches, and system compromise.
 ## Real-World Examples
 ## Consequences of Not Patching
 ## Patch Management Lifecycle